GryllsAddons/ShaguTweaks-mods/README.md

 *Mouseover to see the high and low framerate and latency for your WoW session.*
 *The color will change in relation to the target values set in the minimap-framerate-latency.lua.*

+- **UI Restyle**
+*ui-restyle.lua*
+*Restyles minimap, buff/debuffs, unitframe names and buttons.*
+*If you are using [MinimapButtonBag-vanilla](https://github.com/laytya/MinimapButtonBag-vanilla) or [MinimapButtonBag-TurtleWoW](https://github.com/McPewPew/MinimapButtonBag-TurtleWoW) the MinimapButtonBag button will be repositioned below the minimap or clock.
+The MinimapButtonBag button will be hidden unless you mouse over it.*

 - **Unit Frame ToT Class Portraits**
 *unitframes-classportrait-tot.lua*
 *Extends class portraits to Target of Target.*